Gospel of Matthew: Mark

-Matthew is a creative reinterpretation of Mark, stressing Jesus's teachings as much as his acts, and making subtle changes in order to stress his divine nature: for example, Mark's "young man" who appears at Jesus's tomb becomes "a radiant angel" in Matthew.
+According to Beaton, Matthew is a creative reinterpretation of Mark.
+Mark Goodacre writes that Matthew does not “vanquish or supplant” Mark but understands his predecessor correctly in key ways.
+Michael Barber argues that Matthew provides a plausible portrayal of Jesus, while Dale Allison finds Matthean interpretation and redaction of Mark as a path instead of an obscurement of the Historical Jesus.
+Matthew stresses Jesus's teachings as much as his acts, and makes subtle changes in order to stress his divine nature: for example, Mark's "young man" who appears at Jesus's tomb becomes "a radiant angel" in Matthew.
 The miracle stories in Mark do not demonstrate the divinity of Jesus, but rather confirm his status as an emissary of God (which was Mark's understanding of the Messiah).

 Chronology

-There is a broad disagreement over chronology between Matthew, Mark and Luke on one hand and John on the other: all four agree that Jesus's public ministry began with an encounter with John the Baptist, but Matthew, Mark and Luke follow this with an account of teaching and healing in Galilee, then a trip to Jerusalem where there is an incident in the Temple, climaxing with the crucifixion on the day of the Passover holiday.
-John, by contrast, puts the Temple incident very early in Jesus's ministry, has several trips to Jerusalem, and puts the crucifixion immediately before the Passover holiday, on the day when the lambs for the Passover meal were being sacrificed in Temple.
+There is a disagreement over chronology between the Synoptics and John: Matthew, Mark and Luke feature one trip to Jerusalem at the end of Jesus’ ministry, where there is an incident in the Temple, climaxing with the crucifixion on the day of the Passover holiday.
+John puts the Temple incident early in Jesus's ministry, has several trips to Jerusalem, and puts the crucifixion before the Passover, on the day when the lambs for the Passover meal were being sacrificed.
+Dale Allison is inclined to favor John’s chronology, though with caution, while Sanders defends the shorter Synoptic timeline.
+However, there are also verses such as Mark 14:49 and Matthew 23:37 that are often viewed as hints of a longer ministry.
+Ancient writing practices involved such chronological displacement and changes, with even reliable biographers including Plutarch displaying them.